sandeep7685/mernstack/README.md

 16. Shavige Bath
 17. Vegetable Biryani

-These Food items are included
+These are the Food items present in the project

 # Getting Started with Create React App